52 Weekends - October

 Mala Remeta tourist oasis

-Mala Remeta, a small village in the Irig municipality, was first known for the monastery of the same name.
-The legend says that the monastery was built by King Dragutin Nemanjić.
-It is reliably known that at the end of the 17th century it was restored by the monks of the Rača monastery who came to Srem from the banks of the Drina on the foundations of the previous monastery.
+Mala Remeta, a small village in the municipality of Irig, was first known for its monastery of the same name.
+Tradition says that the monastery was built by King Dragutin Nemanjić.
+It is reliably known that at the end of the 17th century, on the foundations of the previous monastery, it was renovated by the monks of the Rača monastery, who came to Srem from the bank of the Drina River.

-A modern, small monastery church, of harmonious proportions, dedicated to the Shroud of the Holy Mother, was built in the first half of the 18th century.
-The founder was Stanko Milinković.
+A modern, small monastery church, of harmonious proportions, dedicated to the Shroud of the Most Holy Theotokos, was built in the first half of the 18th century.
+The founder was Stanko Milinkovic.
 Art historians have noted that the iconostasis of the church was painted by Janko Halkozović in the middle of the 18th century, and that the wall paintings are the work of Kosta Vanđelović from the beginning of the 20th century.
-There is a landmark near the monastery that speaks of the death of a partisan fighter, the later national hero, Boško Palkovljević Pinki.
+In the vicinity of the monastery there is a monument that speaks of the death of a partisan fighter, later a national hero, Boško Palkovljevic Pinki.

-Modern tourists are increasingly deciding to come to Mala Remeta because of the “Deurić” Winery, whose wines have already won over a wide audience.
-The winery is open for tourist visits, it also organizes wine schools, and everything is spiced with wine tasting, tours of production facilities and a wine cellar.
+Modern tourists are increasingly choosing to come to Mala Remeta because of the Deurić winery, whose wines have already conquered a wide audience.
+The winery is open for tourist visits and organizes wine schools, and you can top it all off with wine tasting and a tour of production facilities and wine cellars.